Kid's Dance Party Ideas

-Get ready to groove with this super fun and active Kids Dance Party Birthday theme.
+Get ready to groove with this super fun and active Kid's Dance Party Birthday ideas.

 It's funky disco time and this is a one-off special party invitation for a special birthday.

 Get on your dancing gear and meet at : Funky Fred's Club (you could make up a name here using the party child's name) Doors open at: (time of party)

 Buy some cheap CD record-ables and write the party instructions on the label side.
 Record a few of the party hosts favorite songs on the CD or alternatively you could record the party details onto the CD using your best DJ voice!

 Instead of buying CD's, get some fluorescent colored CD jewel cases and use printing software to make insert labels with the kids dance party details.
 Inside the jewel case you could insert an entrance ticket for the party in the shape of a CD saying "One night only.
 Admit One".